 Mind mapping is a strategy which supports learners to organise and represent information.
 The map is based around a central theme (e.g. food), and related ideas and sub-topics are added as branches (e.g. fruit, vegetables, dairy, meat).

 It is a great way to take notes, brainstorm or organise ideas for a presentation or writing task.
-Student generated mind maps are a great way to help students interact with vocabulary, develop their study skills and visualise information.
+Learner generated mind maps are a great way to help learners interact with vocabulary, develop their study skills and visualise information.

 Here’s an example you could use when brainstorming and categorising food vocabulary.
 I like to add visual representations within my mind maps to provide an additional memory aid, but you could use simple circles or squares.
-Draw it on the whiteboard, then ask students to copy it and add their ideas in the relevant areas.
+Draw it on the board, then ask your learners to copy it and add their ideas in the relevant areas.

-You could also do this collaboratively, with students adding their ideas to one mind map on a whiteboard or flipchart.
-You could post-it notes to allow students to move their ideas around and re-categorise things as necessary.
+You could also do this collaboratively, with learners adding their ideas to a mind map on the board or a flipchart.
+You could also use post-it notes to allow learners to move their ideas around and re-categorise things as necessary.

 If you are teaching online, you may want to try tools such as Jamboard, Miro, Mural or Mapulary.